League Info and Features

 See other league members' picks before the pick deadlines

-Typically you can only see other league members' picks after a series begins.
+Typically you can only see other league members' picks for series that have already started.

 With this option, players can always see league competitors' picks.

 Players can change their picks until a series begins.